cr8ivecodesmith/kdatahack/README.md

 Market Snitch
 ============
+Started out as a hackathon entry for #KabantayNgBayan Procurement Hackathon, November 22-23 2014

-A market research tool for PhilGEPs(http://philgeps.gov.ph/) designed to help facilitate the creation of accurate budget estimates based on current market prices.
+Market Snitch is market research tool for [PhilGEPs](http://philgeps.gov.ph/) designed to help facilitate the creation of accurate budget estimates based on current market prices.

 It's main goal is to help erradicate or minimize overbudgeting for government procurement projects.